Find a Lender-Approved Local Conveyancer in Hale Barns

 • Ultimate Law Limited, One Ashley Road, Altrincham, Cheshire, WA14 2DT

-The list below is a non-comprehensive list of solicitors in Hale Barns with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Terms and conditions of tenancy agreements
+The list below is a non-comprehensive list of solicitors in Hale Barns specialising in planning law.
+This could include advice on special planning controls

 • Myerson Solicitors Llp, The Cottages, Regent Road, Altrincham, Cheshire, WA14 1RX